hubert-sikorski/git-and-github-guide/README.md

 ![Issues](img/using-github/issues.png)

 Issues are a great way to keep track of tasks, enhancements, and bugs for your projects.
-They’re kind of like email—except they can be shared and discussed with the rest of your team.
+They’re kind of like email, except they can be shared and discussed with the rest of your team.
 Most software projects have a bug tracker of some kind.
 GitHub’s tracker is called Issues, and has its own section in every repository.
 A typical issue structure looks like this: